SebDelile/SebastienDelile_12_02082021/README.md

 This prototype includes a landing page containing links to some dashboard pages generated from API data or mocked data.

+The project is hosted on netlify there (without the API) : [https://sebdelile-ocr-p12-sportsee.netlify.app/](https://sebdelile-ocr-p12-sportsee.netlify.app/)

 ![app preview - dashboard](/docs/app-preview-dashboard.png)

 ## How to begin with the project